ephesus-sol/Ephesus-anchor/README.md

-the majority of this code was copied directly from https://github.com/Woody4618/SolPlay_Unity_SDK/tree/main/Assets/SolPlay/Examples/SolHunter and modified slightly it is a game where players collect chests and eliminate other players by occupying the same space on a grid.
+the majority of this code was copied directly from https://github.com/Woody4618/SolPlay_Unity_SDK/tree/main/Assets/SolPlay/Examples/SolHunter and modified slightly to fix some bugs and work with anchor 0.29.0 it is a game where players collect chests and eliminate other players by occupying the same space on a grid.